Ayushmann Khurrana Opens Up About Winning His First National Film Award!

 A post shared by Ayushmann Khurrana (@ayushmannk) on Aug 10, 2019 at 12:47am PDT

-"At the same time, I didn't get the me time' to celebrate my win.
+"At the same time, I didn't get the 'me time' to celebrate my win.
 I was surrounded by 50 people so I could not express myself and have my own moment.
 Now I am trying to digest it.
 My father called me... he was almost choking.
 We had a family dinner.
 It was all very beautiful," he added.

-Ayushamnn said moving ahead he wants to stick to his guts and intuition when it comes to choosing films.
+Ayushamnn said moving ahead, he wants to stick to his guts and intuition when it comes to choosing films.
 The actor, who has four unique projects-- Dream Girl, Bala, Gulabo Sitabo and Shubh Mangal Zyada Saavdhan - lined up is happy to be finally getting an opportunity to work with some of the biggest names in the film industry.

-"I mostly worked with first timers.
+"I mostly worked with first-timers.
 Like Shoojit Sircar was not that big when we did Vicky Donor' or Sharat Kataria was not a huge name when Dum Laga Ke Haisha' happened.
 But now I am getting to work with big names like Sriram Raghvan, Anubhav Sinha, Amar Kaushik.
 Now I am working with A-list directors.
 And I have earned this.
 I am glad to be in this space, he said.

-Ayushmann shared his best actor National Award with Vicky Kaushal, who won it for Uri: The Surgical Strike.